hmatejx/AoC64/README.md

 In the subsequent years I continued using R, mainly because of my familiarity and fluency with it.
 Next year I have decided to switch to Python.
 Python is, after all, very well suited for such tasks.
 Due to lack of time I skipped a few year's event, did one year in R again, and one in Python.

 Experiencing how effective Python was at parsing the inputs (some days it almost felt like cheating), expressing the algorithms, and coding the core logic, I went on binge-solving the remaining years.
 In doing so I mostly used Python.
 But then it occurred to me that I was missing an opportunity to learn new languages.
 Therefore I switched to Go and Rust to solve some other years.
-I also planned to try out C++ and JavaScript, but since I was not careful with my pacing, I quickly ran out of years still to be solved.
+I also planned to try out C++ and JavaScript, but because I wasn't careful with my pacing, I quickly ran out of remaining unsolved years.

 With only one year (2021) still remaining and two candidate languages to choose from, I made the choice and decided to solve it in C++, a language I already "knew" but hadn't used for a long time.
 Okay, but how did I end up on a C64, you ask?
 The answer is, simply, that the _**stars aligned**_: